AdobeDocs/experience-manager-cloud-service.en/help/forms/supporting-new-language-localization.md

 Commit the changes to the GIT repository after adding a new locale support.
 Deploy your code using the full stack pipeline.
 Learn [how to set up a pipeline](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/onboarding/journey/developers.html?lang=en#setup-pipeline) to add new locale support.

 Once the pipeline is complete, the newly added locale appears in the AEM environment.
-You can validate it by clicking on **Add Dictionary** option in the Forms tab.

 ### Use added locale in Adaptive Forms {#use-added-locale-in-af}